epics-containers/epics-containers.github.io/docs/tutorials/create_ioc.md

-If you would like to see an IOC Instance that uses a raw startup script and database then you can copy these two files out of the container and into your IOC Instance config folder like this (replace docker with docker if that is what you are using):
+If you would like to see an IOC Instance that uses a raw startup script and database then you can copy these two files out of the container and into your IOC Instance config folder like this:

 ```bash
 docker cp bl01t-ea-cam-01-1:/epics/runtime/st.cmd services/bl01t-ea-cam-01/config